XiaojianDing/XiaojianDing.github.io/_news/dxj.md

 inline: true
 ---

-:tada: Our paper <em>"Self-supervised Video Summarization Guided by Semantic Inverse Optimal Transport"</em> has been accepted by <b>ACM Multimedia 2023</b>.
+:tada: Our paper <em>"A maximal accuracy and minimal difference criterion for multiple kernel learning"</em> has been accepted by <b>Expert Systems with Applications 2024</b>.